PMArkive/NintendoClients_wiki/Authentication-Protocol.md

 All game servers have a bunch of special users.
 Normally, the password of the guest account is `MMQea3n!fsik`, but Nintendo seems to have changed this password on all Wii U and 3DS servers except for the friend server.
 It used to be possible to log in as guest on Switch servers as well, but the guest account has been deleted.

+Returns 0 if the username does not exist.

 #### 3DS / Wii U:
 | PID | Name |
 | --- | --- |